The Lucy Faithfull Foundation

 - If you want information on how to keep children safe offline and online.

-Our vision is a world in which children’s right to live free from abuse and exploitation becomes a reality.
+A world in which children’s right to live free from sexual abuse and exploitation becomes a reality.

 To protect children, it is vital we study and disseminate the results of research into:

 - the nature, extent and probable causes of sexual offending